 - In a skillet, saute onion in butter until tender, about 3 minutes.
 In a large bowl, combine rice, parsley, salt, curry powder and onion.

 - Spoon about 1/3 cup down the center of each ham slice; roll up.
 Secure with toothpicks if desired.
 Place seam side down in a greased 13-in. x 9-in. baking pan.
-Arrange hard-cooked eggs on top.
+Arrange hard-boiled eggs on top.

 - For sauce, melt butter in a saucepan.
 Stir cornstarch, curry powder and salt until smooth.
 Gradually stir in milk.
 Bring to a boil; cook and stir for 2 minutes or until thickened.